 Fullback: Demetrious Johnson The flyweight champ is widely considered the quickest and best pound-for-pound fighter in UFC, and we are guessing his wrestling and Muay Thai skills would make for some pretty awesome tackling and kicking.

 Center back: John Scott Every side needs a “hard man,” and the 6’8” Scott, who magically became the NHL All-Star game MVP last spring before retiring, is perfect for the job.
 The way we see it, 544 penalty minutes can’t be wrong.
 (Oh and yes, he’s technically Canadian, but the dude played in the US for years, so we’re claiming him!)

-Center back: Luke Kuechly We know, Richard Sherman is amazing—and great at taking out people who kick stuff—but literally all Kuechly does is tackle, to the tune of 671 takedowns in less than four seasons.
+Center back: Luke Kuechly We know, Richard Sherman is amazing—and great at taking out people who kick stuff—but literally all Kuechly does is tackle, to the tune of 735 takedowns in fewer than five full seasons.
 And we’d just love to see Ronaldo try to go over the middle on him.

 Fullback: Yadier Molina OK, he might not be the quickest man on the pitch, but Molina has spent more than a decade preventing balls from flying past him at 90 miles per hour.
 We’ve gotta think that would come in handy on the pitch.

 Wing midfielder: Bryce Harper Unbelievable athlete, plays his guts out, killer hair and beard, and always good for a colorful quote.
 That’s enough to make the cut in our book.

 Center midfielder: LeBron James If you can’t figure out why we’d want this 13-time All-Star, four-time MVP and three-time NBA Finals MVP anchoring the midfield… you don’t watch much sports, do you?